 July 13, 2015

 "Dr Jan Merta was one of the finest men on this planet.
 No man had a more diverse background and a quench for learning and wisdom than did Jan.
 I met him years ago through another wonderful man John Cejka who is also gone and developed a warm and lasting friendship with Jan.
-If the essence or spirt of a man could help our planet and mankind the blueprint is in Jan Merta.
+If the essence or spirit of a man could help our planet and mankind the blueprint is in Jan Merta.
 A great man.
 A wonderful and loyal friend.
-This Earth is the better for having him on it.
+This Earth is better for having him on it.
 Lightspeed and beyond."

 Dr. Jan Merta de Velehrad (1944-2010) was a remarkable individual who lived an incredible life.
 Considered by the International Biographical Center in England as one of the last Renaissance Men, he has been nominated to the Guinness Book of Records as the “Most Accomplished Man in the World”.

 Educated in Czechoslovakia, Canada, UK and USA, he held a BSc degree from McGill University in Montreal and a PhD in Experimental Psychology from the Aberdeen University in Scotland, along with more than 50 other degrees, diplomas, and certificates, covering close to 40 different occupations.

 Listed in 18 “Who's Who” type publications, he was a recipient of numerous domestic as well as international awards and honours, and memberships spanning 23 professional and civic societies.
 He was an inventor, scientist, international lecturer, and pioneer in the field of Deep Sea Diving, the author and co-author of diverse articles and technical publications, as well as on the subject of various articles and interviews on radio and television.
 Intrigued by the ancient mysteries, he spent years in Egypt investigating the secrets of the Great Pyramid.

 His library 6,000 books were likely the largest and finest private collection of its kind anywhere, accumulated from across the world over his lifetime.